-During the first quarter of 2008, the Company completed the annual impairment test for goodwill and intangible assets with indefinite lives and determined that these assets had not been impaired as of the test date, January 1, 2008.
+During the first quarter of 2009, the Company completed the annual impairment test for goodwill and intangible assets with indefinite lives and determined that these assets had not been impaired as of the test date, January 1, 2009.
 The Company tested the goodwill and identifiable intangible assets utilizing estimated cash flow methodologies and market comparable information.
-No events occurred or circumstances changed during the year ended December 31, 2008 that would reduce the fair value of the Company's reporting unit below its carrying amount.
+No events occurred or circumstances changed during the year ended December 31, 2009 that would indicate that the fair values of the Company's reporting units are below their carrying amount.